BEagle1984/silverback/docs/samples/mqtt/basic-v3.md

 ## Consumer

-The consumer simply streams the file to a temporary folder in the local file system.
+The consumer processes the messages and outputs their value to the standard output.

 # [Startup](#tab/consumer-startup)
 [!code-csharp[Consumer.Startup](../../../samples/Mqtt/Basic.ConsumerV3/Startup.cs)]